By-Rideau Ward: 1991

 Laviolette was appointed as Mayor of Ottawa in February 1991, to replace Jim Durrell, who had become the president of the Ottawa Senators.
 Following Laviolette's appointment, city council elected Pierre Bourque, 32, a former race car driver and vice president of a real estate development firm, to represent the ward.
 The election took four ballots to select Bourque, who beat community activist, typesetter and graphic artist, Maurice Pagé, on the final ballot, 7–6.
 Bourque's election was seen as "restoring the left-right balance" on council following Durrell's departure.
 The council's "pro-development" bloc supported Bourque, while the council's left wing supported Pagé.
 Richard Cannings, president of Heritage Ottawa, and former television journalist was eliminated on the penultimate ballot.

 Bourque, Pagé, 51, and Cannings, 48 all ran for the seat in the 1991 municipal election, held in November.
 Richard Beaudry also ran again.

 Bourque ran on opposing all tax increases, and on fiscal management.
-He called for the demolition of the demolition of the Daly Building in the ward, and the fire-damaged block at the corner of Clarence and Dalhousie.
+He called for the demolition of the Daly Building in the ward, and the fire-damaged block at the corner of Clarence and Dalhousie.
 He believed the city should focus primarily on basic services, like roads, sidewalks, parks and buss passes, as well as public safety.
 Cannings campaigned on his background of championing heritage issues, such as the "Save the Byward Market campaign", his efforts to protect the Daly Building and Aberdeen Pavilion from destruction, and his opposition to extending the Vanier Parkway.
 Pagé cited traffic on King Edward as a major issue, and opposed extending the Vanier Parkway as well.
 He supported building a bridge over the Ottawa River at Orleans and banning truck traffic through the ward.
 He also supported the redevelopment of Rideau Street.
 Beaudry ran on being 'a representative voice on council' for those who have experienced poverty and welfare like himself.
 He ran on more affordable housing, and believed public works programs should be used to get people off welfare.